Always Encrypted with secure enclaves

 - Clustered indexes can't be created on enclave-enabled columns using randomized encryption.

-- Enclave-enabled columns using randomized encryption can't be primary key columns and cannot be referenced by foreign key constraints or unique key constraints.
+- Enclave-enabled columns using randomized encryption can't be primary key columns and can't be referenced by foreign key constraints or unique key constraints.

-- In SQL Server 2019 (15.x) (this limitation doesn't apply to Azure SQL Database or SQL Server 2022 (16.x) Preview) only nested loop joins (using indexes, if available) are supported on enclave-enabled columns using randomized encryption.
+- In SQL Server 2019 (15.x) (this limitation doesn't apply to Azure SQL Database or SQL Server 2022 (16.x)) only nested loop joins (using indexes, if available) are supported on enclave-enabled columns using randomized encryption.
 For information about other differences among different products, see Confidential queries.

 ALTER COLUMNTransact-SQL statement.
 Use two separate statements.